wrapi/slack/README.md

 var client = new slackWrapi(SLACK_API_TOKEN);

-// Now you are ready to make API calls to twitter.
+// Now you are ready to make API calls to Slack.
 ```

 Provide parameters and a callback.